 The coop organization commits, through a written agreement, to ensure student workplace learning and to evaluate the student's work experience.
 While in coop work experience periods, students are considered as actual employees of the hiring organization.
-These include:
+The following norms apply:

-- -student is considered an employee of the hiring organization and subject to policies and laws that relate to other employees. - -student receives compensation in the form of wages for work performed. - -student is under the supervision of the employer and performs work assigned by it.-Employers make hiring decisions.
+- -Student is considered an employee of the hiring organization and subject to policies and laws that relate to other employees. - -Student receives compensation in the form of wages for work performed. - -Student is under the supervision of the employer and performs work assigned by it. - -Employers make hiring decisions.